davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 {{Section 4.1.2.4 of !RFC5280}} forbid empty issuers, so such a value may not be interoperable with existing applications.

+If the subject is not empty, senders MAY use the subject field, as in a self-signed certificate.
+This may be useful in applications that, for example, expect trust anchors to have matching issuer and subject.
+This is, however, a placerholder value.
+The unsigned certificate is not considered self-signed or self-issued.

-Senders MAY use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-rdna-unsigned and value a zero-length UTF8String. id-rdna-unsigned is defined as follows:
+Senders MAY alternatively use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-rdna-unsigned and value a zero-length UTF8String. id-rdna-unsigned is defined as follows:

 ~~~
   id-rdna-unsigned OBJECT IDENTIFIER ::= {1 3 6 1 5 5 7 TBD1 TBD2}